 How Is an LLC Governed?

-An LLC is governed under the LLC Act .
-Under the LLC Act, membership interests are classified into either financial or governance rights.
+As stated by Business Law Section of the Washington State Bar Association, an LLC is governed under The LLC Act .
+Under this law, membership interests are classified into financial or governance rights.

-The right to vote to elect/appoint governors is one of the governance rights, as well as all of the members' other rights as a member in the LLC except for financial rights.
+The right to vote to elect/appoint governors is one of the governance rights and the members' other rights as a member in the LLC except for financial rights.

-A Limited Liability business is governed by a certificate of formation, also known as the articles of organization document, and an operating agreement as per the LLC Act.
+A limited liability business is governed by a certificate of formation, also known as the articles of organization document and an operating agreement.